willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 ...
 ```

-In this case we are installing our dependencies and running our tests.
-All this in a very simple and well defined way.
+In this case, we are installing our dependencies and running our tests.
+All this in a very simple and well-defined way.
 The contents of our `.travis.yml` file with all the changes will be as follows:

 ```
 language: node_js